Skip to content

 the link in description in question: https://www.gyan.dev/ffmpeg/builds

-You can use your favorite manager
+You can use your favorite package manager

 todo: make content tabs for all package manager commands